7orttu/bassipy/README.md

 It is written in Python and uses `discord.py` and `yt-dlp`.

 ## COMMANDS
-Bassipy features a few commands which can be used by typing the prefix(!) following with the command(eg. !play).
+Bassipy features some commands which are used by typing the prefix(!) following with the command(eg. !play).

 `PLAY`
 > Plays a song from Youtube or adds it to queue(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ)